kdeldycke/awesome-engineering-team-management/readme.md

 ### Promotion

 Stepping stones advancing a career in a company takes the form of promotions.
-They unlock raises, bonuses and more responsability.
+They unlock raises, bonuses and more responsibility.

 - [How do managers get stuck?](http://www.elidedbranches.com/2017/09/how-do-managers-get-stuck.html) - Identify scenario preventing managers to be promoted at the next level.
 - [The Evolution of Management: Transitioning up the ladder](https://queue.acm.org/detail.cfm?id=3350548) - Describe the path and expectations at each management level.